Hill Street intersection improvements Hill Street intersection improvements

 Project overview

-• The Hill Street intersection in Warkworth is a traffic bottleneck for travellers between Auckland and Northland, Warkworth and the Kowhai Coast communities.
+- The Hill Street intersection in Warkworth has been a traffic bottleneck for travellers between Auckland and Northland, Warkworth and the Kowhai Coast communities.

-• The NZ Transport Agency Waka Kotahi (Waka Kotahi) currently owns much of the Hill Street intersection, however when the existing state highway through Warkworth is revoked (following the opening of the Ara Tūhono - Pūhoi to Warkworth motorway) the area will become part of the local road network managed by Auckland Transport (AT).
+- The NZ Transport Agency (Waka Kotahi) has completed the Ara Tūhono - Pūhoi to Warkworth motorway connection to the north.
+The Hill Street intersection has now become part of the local road network managed by Auckland Transport (AT).

-AT is reviewing the SSBC recommended option which considers:
+AT reviewed the SSBC recommended option which considered:

-The design review is to ensure the project could be delivered with the least environmental impact, and to enhance safe walking and cycling facilities.
-This also provided an opportunity to reduce both the intersection footprint and the construction cost that aligns with the RLTP funding allocation.
-The review also commissioned updated traffic modelling which showed a 50 percent reduction in traffic volumes on (the existing) SH1 once the Ara Tūhono - Pūhoi to Warkworth motorway and Te Honohono ki Tai Road opened.
+The design review made sure the project could be delivered with the least environmental impact, and enhanced safe walking and cycling facilities.
+This also provided an opportunity to reduce both the size of the intersection and the construction cost.
+The review included updated traffic modelling.

-A preferred design option is being discussed with key stakeholders prior to public engagement.
+A preferred design option was discussed with key stakeholders.

 Project objectives